Our students have contributed more than 120,211 hours of unpaid, law-related public service since 2000.

 Provides legal reference services to faculty, students, and members of the legal community.
 Coordinates first-year training, library orientation, and provides informational and instructional sessions, lectures, and workshops.
-She maintains the library’s blog and prepares research guides and other informational materials.
-B.A., Hofstra University, 2000; J.D., Boston University, 2004; M.L.I.S., University of Rhode Island, 2010.
+Oversees circulation and resource sharing.
+Maintains the library’s blog and prepares research guides and other informational materials.
+B.A., Hofstra University; J.D., Boston University; M.L.I.S., University of Rhode Island.

 Stephanie Edwards, Collection Services Librarian